iclr-blogposts/2025/_posts/2025-04-28-visualizing-training.md

 - **Memorization:** Training loss then drops to near-zero quickly, but validation loss remains high or increases.
 - **Generalization:** After a long period of gradual decline, the validation loss suddenly drops---the model has "grokked" the task.

+This runs counter to the traditional train-validation loss behavior in machine learning, where the training and validation loss tend to drop in tandem, and validation loss eventually begins rising when the model overfits.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2025-04-28-visualizing-training/pca_loss_curve.png" class="img-fluid rounded z-depth-1" style="margin: 20px;" %}